1 R, RStudio, and Posit Cloud

 The four components/panes shown in Figure 1.1 are:

 - Source Pane: Located in the top-left.
 This pane shows after adding a R script.
-The R script is where you will do most of data analysis task.
-It is technically a plain text file containing a series of R commands that are executed in sequence.
-The source pane also shows your dataset in spreadsheet-like format.
+The R script is where you will do most of your data analysis task.
+It is technically a plain text file with a .R extension containing a series of R commands that are executed in sequence.
+It also serves as an editor for other programming languages.
+The source pane displays the dataset in spreadsheet-like format.

 An R session refers to the instance of R that is currently running, which includes everything that is active in memory and the state of your environment in RStudio or any R interface.